-However, there are some very real drawbacks to people’s wellbeing if used in too high levels of concentration.
-In low concentrations PAA can irritate skin and eyes, as well as cause throat and breathing difficulties.
+However, there are some very real drawbacks to people’s wellbeing if used at a too high level of concentration.
+In low concentrations, PAA can irritate skin and eyes, as well as cause throat and breathing difficulties.
 In concentrated form, it can cause serious eye and skin damage.

 Five reasons why measuring the PAA level is essential

-- Enforced shutdown – PAA has a strong, vinegar like smell, and there is a risk that a USDA inspector could close a facility based on this smell alone.
-This impacts the operation in terms of down time and business interrruption.
+- Enforced shutdown – PAA has a strong, vinegar-like smell, and there is a risk that a USDA inspector could close a facility based on this smell alone.
+This impacts the operation in terms of downtime and business interruption.
 Calibrating the levels of PAA in the facility ventilation gives firm evidence on which to base any shutdown decision.

 - COSHH in EU – the Control of Substances Hazardous to Health Regulations 2002 (COSHH) requires employers to prevent or control exposure to hazardous substances.
 Where exposure cannot be prevented, “employers are required to assess the risk to health, and provide adequate control measures when using hazardous chemicals”.
 This includes products containing PAA.